Hybrid manufacturing workflow combining industrial 3D printing and CNC machining for production components

 Category3D Printing (Industrial AM)CNC Machining

-Geometry FreedomExcels at internal channels, conformal cooling, lattices, organic forms.Limited by tool access and undercuts; multi-axis mitigates but enclosed features require assembly.
+Geometry FreedomExcels at internal channels, conformal cooling, lattices, and organic forms.Limited by tool access and undercuts; multi-axis helps but enclosed features often need assembly.

 Material and Performance Considerations